getsentry/sentry-javascript/docs/integrations/electron.rst

         Raven.captureException(event.reason);
     });

-This configuration will also take care of unhandled Promise rejections, which can be handled in various way, however, by default Electron uses standard JS API.
+This configuration will also take care of unhandled Promise rejections, which can be handled in various ways.
+By default, Electron uses standard JS API.
 To learn more about handling promises, refer to :doc:`Promises <../usage#promises>` documentation.

 Sending environment information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's often a good idea to send platform information alongside with caught error.
+It's often a good idea to send platform information along with a caught error.
-Some things that we can easily add, but are not limited to are:
+Some things that we can easily add, but are not limited to, are:

 - Environment type (browser/renderer)
 - Electron version